 Amy understands life changes and transitions can be overwhelming — whether moving to a new city (She has moved for her husband's jobs to Miami, Pittsburgh & Connecticut), a new neighborhood or simply downsizing on your current street — her positive attitude and calm nature helps put her clients at ease as they go through the process.

 She and her husband Brad recently downsized and moved to a Townhome on the NW Waterfront after having lived with their two children in the Forest Heights Neighborhood for 20 years.
-Her son, Gavin, is attending college in Los Angeles and her daughter is a Junior at Lincoln High School.
+Her son, Gavin, recently graduated from college in Los Angeles and her daughter is a Senior at Lincoln High School.
 Amy has served as the Auction Chair for the Forest Park Elementary Foundation and Lincoln High School.
 She is also the innovator behind Lincoln's annual Flock Party, which brings all aspects of the downtown high school together with business, parent groups and alumni.
 Amy has an amazing network, with a knack for connecting people and opportunities.
 Her unique skills in that area allow her to bring a concierge level of service to her partnerships with clients.